jranger615/T500xVORON/README.md

    * B2 Red > Black 2B

 # TAP Wiring
-For Reference a Pull Up Indicator and Reverse Polarity were needed for the change to TAP ^!PE8
+For Reference ONLY: Pull Up Indicator and Reverse Polarity indicator were needed for the TAP ^!PE8

  * Cut your Sensor Wire off the TAP and Off the Thermal Sensor
  * Match TAP Wires to Stock Wiring